-I can’t believe how long I’ve had this book sitting on my kindle, I have been itching to get round to reading it for a long time.
+I can’t believe how long I’ve had this book sitting on my kindle; I have been itching to get round to reading it for a long time.
 Reported Missing is an exciting debut by Sarah Wray.
-She did a brilliant job of bringing her character, Rebecca to life as she fought to find answers as to what had happened to her husband and if he has anything to do with the disappearance of a young girl from the same area.
+She did a brilliant job of bringing her character, Rebecca, to life as she fought to find answers as to what had happened to her husband and if he has anything to do with the disappearance of a young girl from the same area.
 I really enjoyed this one.

-Sarah Wray has created an engrossing mystery in her debut novel with a terrific hook that kept me engaged.
+Sarah Wray has created an interesting mystery in her debut novel with a terrific hook that kept me engaged.
 It will definitely keep you turning the pages.
-The main focus of the novel is Rebecca’s search for her husband rather than on the search for the missing teenager.
-It is Rebecca’s story which is the principal plot drive.
+The main focus of the book is Rebecca’s search for her husband rather than on the search for the missing teenager.
+It is Rebecca’s story which is the main plot drive.
 There were times when I really did feel sorry for her as she tried to come to terms with what was happening in her life and I really wanted things to get better or for her to at least find answers.
 Sarah Wray painted a vivid portrayal of the impact that her husband’s disappearance and the subsequent allegations against him has had on her life.
 It was interesting to see how easily people can turn against each other, which is certainly the case in this book

 Sarah does like to keep you on your toes as she reveals new information about her character’s lives.
-As I was reading this book I felt as though I couldn’t trust anyone and that each character may be hiding a secret.
-One of the other aspects which I really liked about this book was the setting, the setting was perfect for this novel and Sarah uses it well in creating a foreboding and unsettling atmosphere.
+As I was reading this book, I felt as though I couldn’t trust anyone and that each character may be hiding a secret.
+One of the other aspects which I really liked about this book was the setting; the setting was perfect for this novel and Sarah uses it well in creating a foreboding and unsettling atmosphere.

 Reported Missing is a captivating debut.
 Sarah Wray is an exciting novelist who I will be looking out for in the future.
 I would definitely recommend this if you’re a fan of psychological thrillers.